Investing in funds

 With-profits funds usually have a guaranteed minimum value paid at certain times and there may be bonuses from any profits made by the fund.
 These funds may keep back some of the gains earned in good investment years to pay bonuses in poorer investment years.

-Many customers don’t realise that their pension or ISA could be invested in a fund which is then invested in other funds.
-We refer to these as multi-asset funds and the funds they invest in as the underlying funds.
+Many customers don’t realise that their pension or ISA could be invested in a fund which is then invested in other funds, that are known as the underlying funds.

 What is the fund's price?